 A better and more generalizable term could be “normalcy privilege” or something of the sort.
 Do you have a reasonable assumption in life that in spite of how you look, in spite of your biology, in spite of who you love and how much money you have, how much wealth your family has, how old you are, how physically able you are, in spite of all of it, if you try hard, work hard, and do the very best you can, that you can succeed?
 Or are there unnecessary roadblocks in life that stand in the way of this basic promise of meritocracy?
 Of course we are all different; but should some differences really matter in the way they do?

 The point of the discussion about white privilege is thus not “white shaming” or guilt-tripping; it is to lay the path for a more equitable society in which the basic principle of individual freedom is supported throughout all walks of life.
-Recognizing who has relative privilege and who has not is the first step to making sure that we can, indeed, make sure that those who apply themselves will be rewarded for their efforts.
+Recognizing who has relative privilege and who doesn’t is the first step to making sure that we can, indeed, make sure that those who apply themselves will be rewarded for their efforts.